-From time to time, in the normal course of business, the Company may indemnify other parties when it enters into contractual relationships, including members of the Company's board of directors, employees, customers, lessors and parties to other transactions with the Company.
+From time to time, in the normal course of business, the Company may indemnify other parties when it enters into contractual relationships, including members of the Board of Directors, employees, customers, lessors and parties to other transactions with the Company.
 The Company may agree to hold other parties harmless against specific losses, such as those that could arise from a breach of representation, covenant or third-party infringement claims.
 It may not be possible to determine the maximum potential amount of liability under such indemnification agreements due to the unique facts and circumstances that are likely to be involved in each particular claim and indemnification provision.
 Management believes any liability arising from these agreements will not be material to the unaudited interim condensed consolidated financial statements.
-As a result, no liability for these agreements has been recorded at March 31, 2022 or December 31, 2021.
+As a result, no liability for these agreements has been recorded at June 30, 2022 or 2021.